vi/websocat/doc/functions.md

 * fd (`Option<i32>`) - Inherited file descriptor to accept connections from
 * named_fd (`Option<String>`) - Inherited file named (`LISTEN_FDNAMES``) descriptor to accept connections from
 * fd_force (`bool`) - Skip socket type check when using `fd`.
-* timeout_ms (`Option<u64>`) - Mark the conection as closed when this number of milliseconds elapse without a new datagram from associated peer address
+* timeout_ms (`Option<u64>`) - Mark the connection as closed when this number of milliseconds elapse without a new datagram from associated peer address
 * max_clients (`Option<usize>`) - Maximum number of simultaneously connected clients.
 If exceed, stale clients (based on the last received datagram) will be hung up.
 * buffer_size (`Option<usize>`) - Buffer size for receiving UDP datagrams.
 Default is 4096 bytes.
 * qlen (`Option<usize>`) - Queue length for distributing received UDP datagrams among spawned DatagramSocekts Defaults to 1.
 * tag_as_text (`bool`) - Tag incoming UDP datagrams to be sent as text WebSocket messages instead of binary.
-Note that Websocat does not check for UTF-8 correctness and may send non-compiant text WebSocket messages.
+Note that Websocat does not check for UTF-8 correctness and may send non-compliant text WebSocket messages.
 * backpressure (`bool`) - In case of one slow client handler, delay incoming UDP datagrams instead of dropping them
 * inhibit_send_errors (`bool`) - Do not exit if `sendto` returned an error.
 * max_send_datagram_size (`usize`) - Default defragmenter buffer limit